JayNewstrom/AwsS3GpgBackup/README.md

 - Customize the GPG public key to read from with the `RECIPIENT_FILENAME` environment variable
 - Customize the `aws s3 cp` options via the `AWS_OPTIONS` environment variable
 - Run only once, without cron, via the environment variable `NO_CRON=true`
-- Backup multiple folders by mounting multiple volumes into the data directory
+- Backup multiple files/folders by mounting multiple volumes into the data directory
-  - ```
+  - ```shell script
     docker run --restart=always -d --name=backup \
       -v $(pwd)/one:/data/one:ro \
       -v $(pwd)/two:/data/two:ro \